Our College Crest and Ideals

 The lion figuratively represents the faith, courage and manliness of St Leo, who went forth from Rome, with the cross as his standard and defence to plead with Attila the Hun to spare the eternal city and its people.
 By the force of his personality, he succeeded where others had failed.

-The motto on our College Crest (our former College Motto), “Lex Dei in Corde”, is a phrase taken from the Mass of St Leo.
-“Lex Dei in Corde”, God’s law in the heart, calls us to follow God’s law, witnessed by Christ, to “love one another as I have loved you”.
+Taken from the Mass of St Leo, it calls us to follow God’s law, witnessed by Christ, to ‘love one another as I have loved you’.
 Taking Jesus as our model, we respect the human dignity of each member of our community, and those who come into contact with it, and offer everything we do to the glory of God.

 ‘We are committed to the formation of confident, competent, Catholic-valued women and men of conscience’